What do I do before I start?

 Blackboard Tests (Quizzes)

-Instructors use tests to assess your under over course content and objectives.
+Instructors use tests to assess your understanding of course content and objectives.
 Your instructor assigns point values to questions in a test.
 You submit your test for grading, and the results are recorded.
 You can view your grades when your instructor makes them available to you.

 Full instructions on how to submit a Blackboard test can be found at Blackboard Tests and Surveys help for students